NH Lemon Law FAQ

 Do not drop your car and keys at a dealership and say that you no longer want the vehicle.
 They could count this as a voluntary repossession, and it could negatively impact your credit.
 If you're having problems, consult an attorney, be it us or someone else.

-Are used cars covered under the New Hampshire Lemon Law?
+Are used cars covered under the law?

-Unfortunately, used cars are not covered under the Lemon Law, but don't get discouraged yet.
+Unfortunately, used cars are not covered under the NH Lemon Law, but don't get discouraged yet.
 If you have a manufacturer's warranty, original or extended, we can still help you under the aforementioned Magnuson–Moss Act.

 Also, if a dealer misrepresents a car at the time of sale, you may have rights under the Unfair Trade Practices Act.
 We encourage you to contact us to find out if and how we can be of assistance in these matters.